- Customers will save $100 on any new booking of a 2024 REI adventure travel trip in North America.

 Backpacking: 9.5 miles; 2,500' elevation gain; 400' elevation loss.

-Our last morning will be bittersweet, as there’s nothing like a delicious hot camping breakfast in the mountains, but after three days of hiking, our adventure is drawing to an end.
+Our last morning will be bittersweet, as there is nothing like a delicious hot camping breakfast in the mountains, but after three days of hiking, our adventure is drawing to an end.
 Our day begins with a last climb from camp alongside White Cascades and Tuolumne Falls, followed by a descent into Tuolumne Meadows.
-From here, our trail undulates through the woods with spectacular views of the famous granite domes of the Meadows.
-Our hike finishes at the base of Lembert Dome, where we enjoy one last wilderness picnic together.
-After lunch, a short walk along Tioga Road brings us to the bus that will shuttle us back to our cars.
-While we wait for the bus, we have an opportunity to buy postcards and mail them from the Tuolumne General Store.
-Our 45-minute bus ride delivers us to our vehicles back at White Wolf Trailhead, where we sort gear and say our final goodbyes.
+From here, our trail undulates through the woods with spectacular views of the famous granite domes of the Meadows, where we enjoy one last wilderness picnic together.
+Our hike finishes at the base of Lembert Dome and short walk along Tioga Road brings us to our transportation that will shuttle us back to our cars.
+While we wait, we have an opportunity to buy postcards and mail them from the Tuolumne General Store, or possibly grab some ice cream at the famous Tuolumne Meadows Grill.
+Our 45-minute transfer delivers us to our vehicles back at White Wolf Trailhead, where we sort gear and say our final goodbyes, and dream about our next REI adventure!

 Backpacking: 6.8 miles; 1,100' elevation gain, minimal elevation loss.